This year Armistice Day is on Tuesday 11th November. On

 sacrifices made by those who died in the centenary for the safety and security

-will have a different meaning and significance to each person.
+of our country.
 All in all Armistice Day is a opportunity to reflect on many things like the deaths of loved ones who died in the war but may not have fought on the frontline or the deaths of loved ones in general and provides a time of peace and congeniality.